Aircraft Cameras Market Size and Share

 Aircraft Cameras Market Analysis by Mordor Intelligence

-The aircraft cameras market size was USD 29.85 million in 2025 and is forecasted to reach USD 50.01 million by 2030, representing a 10.87% CAGR.
+The aircraft cameras market size is expected to grow from USD 29.85 million in 2025 to USD 32.9 million in 2026 and is forecast to reach USD 53.51 million by 2031 at 10.22% CAGR over 2026-2031.
 Heightened regulatory pressure for cockpit-video recorders, escalating retrofit activity for 4K cabin-surveillance systems, and the rapid mainstreaming of unmanned and eVTOL platforms collectively underpin this trajectory.
 Demand also benefits from airlines’ preference for modular plug-and-play upgrades that avoid long ground times, while OEM linefit programs bake advanced imaging into next-generation airframes.
 In parallel, defense procurement, exemplified by the US Army’s HADES initiative, creates a robust pipeline for multisensor ISR solutions that rely on ruggedized, high-fidelity optics.
 Competitive intensity rises as traditional avionics majors compete with niche vision-tech firms that bring AI-enabled edge processing to predictive maintenance and autonomous flight applications.

 Key Report Takeaways